sigasi/sigasi_insights/content/manual/rules/verilog_associations.md

 ## Missing actuals for formals that have no default value

-Sigasi Studio flags a warning for missing port or parameter connections if the ports or parameters don't have a default value (rule 38).
+Sigasi Studio warns about missing port or parameter connections if the ports or parameters don't have a default value (rule 38).

 <pre>module sub
  #(LHS, RHS=0)